albionlawrence/fluid_lectures/_sources/chapter2/Reynolds_number.md

 is low in the thin layer close to the boundary where the boundary conditions set the velocity to zero.

+We can see the effects of varying the Reynolds number by looking at flow past a cylinder with varying velocity:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8WtEuw0GLg0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Here you already see at $Re = 10$ that a wake develops.
+One has to cank up the Reynolds number well past $10^3$ to see fully developed turbulence:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/l3CRE3EF2lA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Fluids in more complicated situations are controlled by a wider variety of dimensionless numbers.
 For example, on a sphere rotating witn angular frequency $\Omega$, at latitude
 $\phi$, the vertical projection of the angular velocity is $f = \Omega \sin\phi$, and the